dragon-dune/dragon-dune/README.md

         player's units.

-6. The current player may disband some, or all, of the units in one territory.
+6. The current player may disband some, or all, of the units in one territory at the cost of one gold per token.
 Disbanded units are removed from the board, but do not go to the graveyard.
+7. Then the whole process repeats for the next player in player order.
-7. If a player placed units in the same territory as the Troll Marker, then 4 units in that territory are removed.
+8. After all players have taken their turns, then each player with units in the same territory as the Troll Marker has 4 units removed from that territory.
 If there are still units then the Troll Marker is also removed.
-8. Then the whole process repeats for the next player in player order.

 ![](art/crossed-swords.png)